 How do you create/find connection and support for new learning in your life?
 I’d love to know.

-Wishing you connection in support in all your lifelong learning adventures,
+Wishing you connection and support in all your lifelong learning adventures,

 Lisa.